What's Happening Around the Watershed?

-Lake Katharine is currently drained and sediment will be removed by excavating about 3 ft below full pool and dewatering in situ.
-The area at the head of the lake where sediment enters will be excavated out 2 or so ft deeper to allow for a longer interval before problems start to occur.
+Lake Katharine has been refilled after being drained and sediment removed by excavating about 3 ft below full pool and dewatering in situ.
+The area at the head of the lake where sediment enters was excavated out 2 or so ft deeper to allow for a longer interval before problems start to occur.
 The estimated time to completion of sediment removal was 45 days; however, that time frame was delayed due to rain and possible tampering with the flashboards on the dam.

 A new technology will be used to map the contour of the lake before and after the project to establish a baseline which will allow the sources of sediment to be identified.

 The dam needed minor repairs and the DHEC permit requires a number of tree be removed from the west end of the heel of the dam.

 Lake Katharine was last dredged in 1991 after the construction of I-77 resulted in the deposition of large amounts of sediment in the lake.

 Little Lake Katharine is not being dredged as they do not have a permit or a plan at this time.

 Pen Branch Rearmoring Project